 Here are some common user intents in the SaaS space, and some examples of the keyword implementations.
 For these examples, let’s assume we are selling a cloud computing SaaS product:

 - Informational intent: the user is not specifically looking for a SaaS product, but looking for information/answers related to their needs or problems.
 For example, they might be looking for information about automating their database, and so you can target keywords like “database automation” here.

-- Product research: here, the user is interested for a purchase and is currently researching their options.
+- Product research: here, the user is interested in a purchase and is currently researching their options.
 You can target keywords like “your brand name vs your competitor’s name”, “cloud computing tools comparisons”, etc.

-- Navigational intent: the user probably have heard about your product from a colleague, and so is currently searching for your website specifically.
+- Navigational intent: the user probably has heard about your product from a colleague, and so is currently searching for your website specifically.
 Here, you can target branded keywords

 Remember that the user’s intent will evolve according to their stages in the buyer’s journey.
 The key here is truly understanding your audience, figure out all possible intents, and target the proper keywords.